conorcussell/preact-react-router-ssr/README.md

     const appHtml = renderToString(<RouterContext {...props}/>);

-    console.log(appHtml); // this is just [object Object]
+    console.log(appHtml); // this is just an empty div.

     res.send(renderPage(appHtml));
   });
 });
 ```

-This is using `react-dom/server` `renderToString`, which works fine with React, but returns `[object Object]` when using Preact
+This is using `react-dom/server` `renderToString`, which works fine with React, but returns an empty `<div>` when using Preact

-I'm unsure whether my setup for transpiling the server code is correctly set up, I'm including `preact` + `preact-compat` as externals.
+I'm unsure whether my setup for transpiling the server code is correctly set up, I'm including `preact` + `preact-compat` using [`webpack-node-externals`](https://github.com/frostney/webpack-node-externals).
 Using this config

 ```
 var fs = require('fs')
 var path = require('path')
+var nodeExternals = require('webpack-node-externals')

 module.exports = {